-1 Australian Standard on Quality Control ASQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Reports, and Other Assurance Engagements and Related Services Engagements.
+Australian Standard on Quality Management ASQM 1, Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information, or Other Assurance or Related Services Engagements.

-- 5. The value of an agreed-upon procedures engagement performed in accordance with this ASRS results from: - (a) The practitioner's compliance with professional standards, including relevant ethical requirements; and - (b) Clear communication of the procedures performed and the related findings. - 6.
+- related findings in the agreed-upon procedures report.
+The engaging party and other intended users consider for themselves the agreed-upon procedures and findings reported by the practitioner and draw their own conclusions from the work performed by the practitioner. - 5.
+The value of an agreed-upon procedures engagement performed in accordance with this ASRS results from: - (a) The practitioner's compliance with professional standards, including relevant ethical requirements; and - (b) Clear communication of the procedures performed and the related findings. - 6.
 [Deleted by the AUASB.
 Refer Aus 6.1] - Aus 6.1 An agreed-upon procedures engagement is not an audit, review or other assurance engagement.
 An agreed-upon procedures engagement does not involve obtaining evidence for the purpose of the practitioner expressing an opinion or an assurance conclusion in any form.
 [Aus] Appendix 3 provides a table of Differentiating Factors between Agreed-Upon Procedures Engagements and Assurance Engagements.